pmdumuid/graphile.github.io/src/pages/postgraphile/jwk-verification.md

 });

 const app = express();
+const websocketMiddlewares = [];

 // Apply checkJwt to our graphql endpoint app.use("/graphql", checkJwt);

+// Apply checkJwt to the websocket middlewares - this will validate the
+// Authorization header that is sent in the websocket message for connectionParams. websocketMiddlewares.push(checkJwt);

 app.use(
   postgraphile(process.env.DATABASE_URL, process.env.DB_SCHEMA, {
+    websocketMiddlewares,
     pgSettings: req => {
       const settings = {};
       if (req.user) {